kikrishn/Blog/_posts/2021-07-13-quadratic-formula.md

 <div class=boxed markdown=1>
-As a quick ending exercise, we're assuming throughout that we have access to roots of unity...
+As a slightly tricky exercise, we're assuming throughout that we have access to roots of unity...
 But how do we know that we can write roots of unity in terms of radicals?

+Show that roots of unity can always be written in terms of radicals[^6].
 </div>